fadingbeat/fadingbeat/README.md

 - 👋 Hi, I’m @fadingbeat
-- 👀 I’m interested in photography, and it's really my passion and hobby.
-However, my personal goal is to be a successfull developer.
+- 👀 I’m interested in Software Development, with focus on frontend.
+My goal is to become successful developer and bring value to society.
-- 🌱 My career is currenlty evolving around vanillaJS, Angular, Typescript and everything related to frontend development.
+- 🌱 My career is currenlty evolving around vanilla JavaScript, Angular, Typescript and everything related to frontend development.
 - 💞️ I would love to collaborate on Web development projects.
 - 📫 Feel free to contact me via email fadingbeat@gmail.com